If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture, then we’d love to hear from you.

 Contact us to take the first steps to becoming a carer.

-- provides tailored training for carers of Aboriginal children
+- Providing tailored training for carers of Aboriginal children

-- is developing a dedicated recruitment strategy for Aboriginal people
+- Developing a dedicated recruitment strategy for Aboriginal people

-- works with non-indigenous carers of Aboriginal children and young people to help understand and support their children’s needs
+- Working with non-indigenous carers of Aboriginal children and young people to help understand and support the needs of the children they care for

-- works with carers and agencies so that Aboriginal and Torres Strait Islander children are supported by (or transitioned with their carer to) an accredited Aboriginal community-controlled organisations delivering out-of-home care where possible.
+- Working with carers and agencies so that Aboriginal and Torres Strait Islander children are supported by (or transitioned with their carer to) an accredited Aboriginal community-controlled out-of-home care organisation wherever possible

-- self-determination for Aboriginal and Torres Strait Islander people in child welfare matters; and
+- Self-determination for Aboriginal and Torres Strait Islander people in child welfare matters